secretGeek/today-i-learned-staging/.net_core_MVC/specified_framework_not_found.md

-# The specified framework 'Microsoft.NETCore.App', version '1.0.0' was not found.
+# The specified framework 'Microsoft.NETCore.App', version '1.0.0' was not found

 I knew this day would come...